MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 # Install Machine Learning Server for Windows

-Machine Learning Server for Windows runs machine learning and data mining solutions written in R in standalone and clustered topologies.
+Machine Learning Server for Windows runs machine learning and data mining solutions written in R or Python in standalone and clustered topologies.

 This article explains how to install Machine Learning Server 9.2.1 on a standalone Windows server that has an internet connection.
 If your server has restrictions on internet access, see [offline installation](machine-learning-server-windows-offline.md).

 > [!Note]
-> Python support is new in this release.
-Although you can add Python to Machine Learning Server for Windows, local script that calls our [proprietary Python functions](../python-reference/introducing-python-package-reference.md) must execute on [SQL Server 2017 Machine Learning Server with Python](https://docs.microsoft.com/sql/advanced-analytics/python/sql-server-python-service), or on [Machine Learning Server for Hadoop](machine-learning-server-hadoop-install.md) in a Spark [remote compute context](../r/concept-what-is-compute-context.md). <br/><br/>On Windows, Python operations are limited to generic Python script, pushing  proprietary function calls to remote instances.
-You can also run Machine Learning Server [web services](../operationalize/concept-what-are-web-services.md) that contain  compiled Python script.
-More capability, including interactive Python sessions and direct execution of proprietary functions, is projected for future releases.
+> Python support is new and there are a few limitations in remote computing scenarios.
+1) Remote execution is not supported on Windows or Linux.
+2) Remote compute contexts must be Spark or SQL Server.
+In computing that is local to the machine, there are no limitations.

 ## System requirements